Luongo Ukulele Experience Ensemble Project:

 – Know the names of the notes of the lines and spaces on the treble staff and be able to find their location on the fretboard.

 – Be able to learn to sight-read basic melody passages in notation, including the identification of whole, quarter, half, dotted half, dotted quarter, eighth, and sixteenth notes.

 – Be able to echo sing passages with accurate pitch and rhythm.

 – Have a basic understanding of musical terms and concepts, including sharps, flats, chromatic structure, key signatures, and the formation of scales and chords.

 – Have a commitment to a polished performance and to “getting it right” through intense practice and rehearsal sessions, and independent practice between sessions.

-– The playing of melody lines, including notes below traditional re-entrant tuning, is emphasized in LUE.
-Therefore, a tenor or concert sized ukulele strung with a low G (4th) string is highly recommended for MAXIMUM UKULELE™ and is mandatory for the Ensemble.
+The playing of melody lines, including notes below traditional re-entrant tuning, is emphasized in LUE.
+Therefore, a tenor or concert sized ukulele strung with a low G (4th) string is mandatory for the Ensemble.

-– Finally, unless physically unable, you should expect to occasionally perform while standing, therefore a strap may be helpful.
+Handicapped individuals are welcome.
+For those physically able, you should expect to occasionally perform while standing, therefore a ukulele strap may be helpful.